sbooth/Max/README.md

 **Main website:** [https://sbooth.org/Max/](https://sbooth.org/Max/)

-Max is an application for creating high-quality audio files in various formats, from compact discs or files.
+Max is an application for creating high-quality audio files in various formats, on macOS (32-bit), from compact discs or files.

 When extracting audio from compact discs, Max offers the maximum in flexibility to ensure the true sound of your CD is faithfully extracted.
 For pristine discs, Max offers a high-speed ripper with no error correction.
 For damaged discs, Max can either use its built-in comparison ripper (for drives that cache audio) or the error-correcting power of cdparanoia.